Vladplat12/SE-Embedded-Systems/README.md

 program.

 Proprietary Protocols:
 1. The command sent from the P.C.
-Testing Program to the UUT will contain the following:
+Testing Program to the UUT contain the following:
   * Test-ID – 4 Bytes.
   * Peripheral to be tested – 1 Byte (a bitfield for the peripheral being tested: 2 – UART, I2C – 8, ADC – 16).